citta-lab/ruby/Array.md

 puts ("*****")
 puts data #{:id=>100, :name=>"Rob", :age=>"22", :job=>"Tester"}{:id=>101, :name=>"Matt", :age=>"28", :job=>"Engineer"}
 ```
-So the initial array didn't change but we were able to extract the value based on our requirment ( i.e age must be greater than 25 )
+So the initial array didn't change but we were able to extract the value based on our requirement ( i.e age must be greater than 25 )

-3. Map
+####3.
+Map ( also called as #collect)

-Map is a abstraction of each, we can iterate through the item and can be mutate the property of the state.
+Map is a abstraction of each, similar to array.each `map` iterates through the given block and returns the `new` array instead of the array itself.
+So it doesn't mutate the original array and returns the new one.
 So in below example we can `upper case` the item of original array.

 ```ruby
 data.map do |item|